wraiford/encrypt-gib/README.md

 # encrypt-gib - hash-based encryption at the hex level

-Encrypt-gib is a genuinely novel, post quantum encryption algorithm that uses cryptographic hashes as its only magical primitive, combined with moderately simple programming.
+Encrypt-gib is a novel, post quantum, symmetric encryption algorithm candidate that uses cryptographic hashes as its only magical primitive, combined with moderately simple programming.

-The key innovation with this algorithm, which has both a relatively weaker stream mode **and** a multipass block mode - though the blocks in this case do not necessarily all have to be the same size.
+The key differentiation of this algorithm is that it leverages crytographic hashes more extensively than in any other system.
+It functions as a substitution cipher at the hex level, sacrificing perfomance in conventional metrics such as speed and storage size in order to reduce overall complexity - DRYer code with more understandable implementation details.

+There exists a weaker but faster stream mode, as well as a stronger but slower multipass block mode which also produces more storage overhead.

 ## tl;dr - up & running

-Node V19+ is required
+You can use the library directly from the npm package, or if you're interested in playing with the code and parameters more interactively, follow the steps for development.

 ### request line interface

-RLI is a work in progress.
+Encrypt-gib's RLI is a work in progress.
+You can use it via a global install:

 1. `npm install --global @ibgib/encrypt-gib`
 2. `encrypt-gib --help`

-_note: the term "request line interface" itself is in line with my vision of a more dynamic, vibrant, and hopefully more polite future for distributed computation._
+_note: the term "request line interface" itself is in line with my vision of a more dynamic, vibrant, and more boldly polite future for distributed computation._

+Or you can clone the repo and use `node .` in the repo's base folder, in place of `encrypt-gib`, e.g. `node . --help`

 ### development